panch013/Learn-Apache-Thrift/README.md

 Learn-Apache-Thrift
 ===================

-This Python Module implements a simple load balancer using Apache Thrift All the files can be found in `lb/` directory
+This Python Module implements a simple load balancer using Apache Thrift.
+All the files can be found in `lb/` directory

 ## Overview: